AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ### Jerome's Politic Course.

-Jerome\'s later language is: "And though Origen declares that no rational being will be lost, and gives penitence to the evil one, what is that to us who believe that the evil one and his satellites, and all the wicked will perish eternally, and that Christians, *if they have
+Jerome's later language is: "And though Origen declares that no rational being will be lost, and gives penitence to the evil one, what is that to us who believe that the evil one and his satellites, and all the wicked will perish eternally, and that Christians, *if they have